davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 ## Background

-Last year I took on what seemed like a short, easy-to-estimate project, which over the course of a year turned into the kind of "night of the living dead" slog that has been almost impossible properly estimate and get caught-up on.
+Last year I took on what seemed like a short, easy-to-deliver project, which over the course of a year turned into the kind of "night of the living dead" slog and because of a variety of factors has _never_ been easy to estimate.

 With the latest phase finally delivered, I wanted to conduct a detailed postmortem to understand why my perception of the _actual_ work was so off, and in the process reevaluate everything I know about estimation and expectations.

-In the rest of the article I'll deep dive into my own issues around estimation, as well as present a framework to plan and visualise estimates, and in the process help you banish some of that lurking confusion and guilt.
+In the rest of the article I'll deep dive into my own issues around estimation, as well as present a framework to plan and visualise estimates, and hopefully help you and I banish some of that lurking confusion and guilt.

 ## Why is estimating hard?

 Estimating is hard because it's based on assumptions and guesswork.

-Some of the things I've tried or have heard:
+Some of the things I've heard or have tried:

 - ***Add on 30% for project management.***
   <br>I don't get this at all; firstly, there's no way I do that amount of project management, and secondly, it doesn't cover or tackle the real causes of a bad estimate.